-They do, however mention that “repeated skin contouring caused by forces external to the skin and by muscle contractions have also been implicated in the development of skin wrinkles.”
+They do, however, mention that “repeated skin contouring caused by forces external to the skin and by muscle contractions have also been implicated in the development of skin wrinkles.”
 So we can’t *just* blame the sun.

-However after adjusting for real age, this correlation is no longer statistically significant.
-This means that although more pigmentation is related to an older perceived age, it does not have a huge effect on how old you look for your age according to this specific study.
-They mention that this is something they would be interested in doing further study into, and I can’t wait to read it.
+One way to interpret that data is that all people gain more pigmentation as they get older.
+This study suggests that pigmentation does come along naturally as you age, but it is not necessarily the reason you seem older than somebody the same age as you without pigmentation.
+Although more pigmentation is related to an older perceived age in general, it does not have a huge effect on how old you look for your age according to this specific study.
+Those doing the study mention that this is something they would be interested in doing further study into, and I can’t wait to read it.

 What do these have in common?

 In comparing fraternal and identical twins, researchers got an idea of what ageing processes which genetic and which were environmental.
 They found that 40–59% of skin ageing might be attributable to environment and care!
 To a certain extent, your natural skin tone and propensity for DNA self-repair enzymes are an unchangeable factor, but those who spend more time in the sun undoubtedly accumulate more DNA damage than those who don’t.
 This leads them to suffer from all of the above conditions.
 And as they found, these have an effect on how old you are perceived to be by others.

 If you’re curious to learn more about the research methodology or other factors that played into perceived age such as lip fullness and hair recession, read the full study here.